wellesley-cs325/wellesley-cs325.github.io/index.md

 # Welcome to CS 325!

-**Description:** In this course, students will learn how to design interventions for people with diverse abilities.
-Students will encounter models of disability, accessible design frameworks, participant-led research methodologies, and common assistive technologies through readings and hands-on activities.
-Students will form teams and work to address and design a solution for a real-world accessibility need.
+**Description:** In this course, students will learn how to design for people with diverse abilities.
+Students will encounter models of disability, accessible design frameworks, multimodal interaction methods, and forms of ableism through readings and hands-on activities.
+Students will form teams and work to design accessible experiences together.

 **Prerequisites:** CS 220 or appropriate self-study.